 Schedule a Psychiatry or Therapy Session at Thriveworks in Lubbock, TX

-Plus, enrolling with us unlocks an array of exclusive benefits, including:
+Plus, becoming a member with us unlocks an array of exclusive benefits, including:

 - Online therapy: Meet with your provider virtually, and enjoy the freedom to do so from home or the office.

 - Our Therapy Buddy app: A personal progress assistant that helps track your journey as you attend therapy.